Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 120 days

-ClassificationClass 1 misdemeanor
+ClassificationClass 1 Misdemeanor

 ImprisonmentUp to 120 days

-EnforcementLocal law enforcement, facility security
+EnforcementLocal law enforcement, State District Attorneys

 Interference with manned aircraft (§ 14-280.3)

-ClassificationClass H felony
+ClassificationClass H Felony

-Possession or use of weapon-equipped UAS (§ 14-401.24)
+Possession or use of UAS with weapon attached (§ 14-401.24)

-ClassificationClass E felony
+ClassificationClass E Felony

 ImprisonmentUp to 88 months